usgs/wdfn-blog/README.md

 ```

+# Simplified Local development in Windows

+Developing without Docker can be simpler on a Windows workstation, particularly if that workstation has software restrictions imposed
+by an organization's I.T. department.
+There are several ways to make this work and here  is one (relatively) simple example of setting up a development environment.
+Stick with us.
+This is a bit of time
+and learning curve but soon you can be authoring articles and
+previewing the results on the your own PC with ease!

+**One-time installation steps:**

+1. Install and configure Visual Studio Code
+   * Visit the Visual Studio Code website and download and install the latest stable version
+   * Launch Visual Studio Code.
+   * Install the Git extension.
+If wdfn-blog is still hosted on GitHub, it will ask you for login credentials to conveniently integrate this extension with GitHub.
+This works really well.

+1. Install Git for Windows
+   * This step is needed so you can use Git Bash for subsequent steps here.
+Skip this step if you I.T. department has already installed this for you.

+1. Install Node.js
+   * Visit the [node.js](https://nodejs.org/en/) website and download the latest LTS (long-term stable) installer for Windows.
+   * Install with default options.
+Decline additional complexities such as installing Choclatey or other things the installer offers.

+1. Clone the wdfn-blog repo
+   * In VS Code, click the source control tab, select "clone repository", then paste in the repo name.
+   * If working from wdfn-blog on GitHub, select "clone from GitHub" and you should conveniently see the wdfn-blog fork you have generated.
+      * In this tutorial, we have cloned it to D:\sandbox\github-user, under which the cloning process will make the folder wdfn-blog.
+   * VS Code will ask you to open this folder.
+If you agree, the wdfn-blog project will conveniently always be the one that opens in VS Code when you launch it.
+      * If not, you will need to File->Open Folder, and navigate to the wdfn-blog folder at the location you cloned it.

+1. Compile the blog's static assets
+   * Launch Git BASH
+   * Use the cd command to change to the wdfn-blog directory of the cloned repo.
+In this example, it would be `cd /d/sandbox/github-user/wdfn-blog`
+   * Use cd to move into the themes directory `cd themes/wdfn_theme/`
+   * Install all packages needed to compile assets by typing `npm ci`
+      * Note: This is better than running npm install, because npm ci does not change the package-lock.json file, which is a file that rarely needs to be altered.
+      * You will see a large node_modules directory appear.
+Cool.
+   * Compile the blog assets by typine `npm run build`
+      * You will see a new directory called static appear.
+Great job.

+1. Download Hugo and place in path.
+   * Visit [Hugo Releases](https://github.com/gohugoio/hugo/releases) and download the latest proper Windows 64-bit Zipfile.
+For example `hugo_0.89.2_Windows-64bit.zip` is the proper file to download as of this writing in November 2021.
+Later version should continue to work, as well.
+   * Unzip the contents of the Zipfile and move this folder to somewhere convenient and near your cloned repo, such as `D:\sandbox\`
+   * Add this folder to your path by right clicking on "This PC" in Windows explorer, selecting properties, searching for "envionment variables" for your account, and adding a new entry.
+Paste the Hugo path here.
+   * Confirm hugo works in the path by opening Git Bash and typing `hugo env` and confirming it reports the Hugo version.

+**Now you are ready for development.
+A development cycle should look something like this:**

+1. Launch Hugo server
+   * Open Git BASH anduse the cd command to change directories to the wdfn-blog (*e.g.,* `cd /d/sandbox/github-user/wdfn-blog`)
+   * Launch Hugo server by typing `hugo server --buildDrafts`
+      * This will start a local web server.
+      * If a firewall issue is raised, contact your I.T. department for an exception.
+      * Note the lines that says "web server is available at..." for the next step.
+      * Leave this window running, but in the background.

+1. Open the website in a browser
+   * Launch your favorite web browser and navigate to the told to you by Hugo.
+Usually it's (http://localhost:1313)

+1. Launch Visual Studio Code
+   * Use File->Open Folder and select the wdfn-blog folder cloned from Git.
+   * It may be open already because the cloning step added it as the active VS Code project.

+1. Under the Source Control tab, select "Pull" to get the latest blog updates.

+1. Make your edits and additions, view the results in the open web browser
+   * Install the FrontMatter extension if you'd like.
+It can be a more visually appealing way to manage the metadata for a blog post.
+   * When changed are saved, Hugo should detect them, rebuild the page, AND automatically refresh the web browser.

+1. Commit and push your changes to Github
+   * After you push your changes to Github, you will need to log into Github and create a pull request for these change to go from your fork back to the main master.
+This is the step where you can request a peer review of your work.

+Note: There are numerous other options for installing both Node and Hugo, through a package manager such as `apt-get` for Linux, [Homebrew](https://brew.sh/) for MacOS, or [Chocolatley](https://chocolatey.org/) for Windows.
+This tutorial bypasses a package manager because some I.T. departments may not approve of that
+form of software.

 # Local development with Docker

 A Dockerfile and Docker Compose configuration is provided that is capable of running a development server and building the deployable static site.